Counseling For Veterans: Mental Health Care At Home

 Are you living with the stress of past military experiences?

-Therapy or other mental health treatment for veterans is generally aimed at helping them process and heal from the traumatic experiences they may have personally undergone and/or witnessed during their time in the military.
-A therapist can help former service members address potential resulting emotional difficulties including but not limited to those listed below.
+Counseling or other mental health treatment for veterans is generally aimed at helping them process and heal from the traumatic experiences they may have personally undergone and/or witnessed during their time in the military.
+A counselor can help former service members address potential resulting emotional difficulties including but not limited to those listed below.
 Again, if left untreated, conditions or challenges like these have the potential to severely interfere with life, health, and well-being, which is why seeking treatment as soon as possible is generally recommended.

-Clinical Depression
+Clinical depression

 Depression is a common but serious mental illness among active duty, national guard, or out-of-service military members, with some studies suggesting that around 14% to 16% of US service personnel will experience it.
 Veterans with depression may experience persistent feelings of sadness, hopelessness, and a lack of interest in daily activities, among other potential symptoms.